burke-software/django-report-builder/README.md

 1. Start docker `docker-compose up`
 2. Migrate and  create an admin user `docker-compose run --rm web ./manage.py migrate`
 3. Start the Angular CLI server.
-Ensure Node and is installed. `cd js`, `yarn`, `yarn start`
+Ensure Node is installed. `cd js`, `yarn`, `yarn start`
 4. Django runs on port 8000 by default.
 Go to localhost:8000/admin and log in.
 5. Angular runs on port 4200.
-Now that you are logged in go to localhost:4200
+Now that you are logged in, go to localhost:4200

 More detailed instructions are at [here](https://django-report-builder.readthedocs.io/en/latest/contributors/)